 While Prince George’s County is home to one of the 25 largest school districts in the country, only 36% of the county’s population will earn a college degree.

-In 2017, Golden State Warrior and dedicated philanthropist Kevin Durant paid a visit to College Track Oakland.
-One year later, he announced a 10-year, $10 Million commitment to bring College Track to his hometown of Prince George’s County, MD.
+Golden State Warrior and dedicated philanthropist Kevin Durant paid a visit to College Track Oakland back in 2017.
+One year later, he announced a 10-year, $10 million commitment to bring College Track to his hometown of Prince George’s County, MD.

-In partnership with The Kevin Durant Charity Foundation and Prince George’s County Public Schools, College Track at the Durant Center became College Track’s 10th and first East Coast center and one of three to open in the region by 2021.
+In partnership with The Kevin Durant Charity Foundation and Prince George’s County Public Schools, College Track at the Durant Center became College Track’s first East Coast center and one of three to open in the DC Metro Area region by 2021.

 A View Inside…